 Group Decision Making involves the type of participatory process which requires individuals to collaborate in analyzing problems, considering and evaluating alternatives, and proposing the best possible solution.
-Group decision making techniques need to consider the group dynamics like nature, size, structure, purpose, etc. In organizations most decisions of importance are made after some sort however group decision making needs to be separated from teamwork as that might not always be a collective work.
+Group decision making techniques need to consider the group dynamics like nature, size, structure, purpose, etc. and need to be separated from teamwork as it might not always be a collective effort.

 Group Decision Making Methods